 Just as you may want to get to know our school, our admission process helps us get to know you and your child.
 Our process is carefully designed to engage you in the same kind of interaction you and your family would have with our faculty and staff if you decide to enroll at Colorado Academy.
 We welcome your interest!
-Find out more by exploring our website, reading our admission magazine, and visiting our campus.
+Find out more by exploring our website, reading our admission magazine (located on the right side of this page), and visiting our campus.

 Director of Upper School Admission & Financial Aid

-Heidi Chesley is the Director of Upper School Admission and Financial Aid at Colorado Academy.
+At CA since 2013, Heidi Chesley is the Director of Upper School Admission and Financial Aid at Colorado Academy.
 Before joining the CA community, she served as a Partner in the Boston office of the international law firm, McDermott, Will & Emery LLP, and as a Partner in Gordon & Rees LLP in Denver.
-She has also worked as the Director of Admissions at The Ethel Walker School in Simsbury, CT, and as a Director and Teacher for Citizen Schools Program, an after-school apprenticeship and mock-trial program for inner-city students in Boston, MA.
-She received her Bachelor of Science in Finance and Marketing from the University of Colorado at Boulder, her Master of Arts in American Studies from Trinity College in Hartford, CT, and her Juris Doctor from Harvard Law School in Cambridge, MA.
+She has also worked as the Director of Admissions at The Ethel Walker School in Simsbury, Conn., and as a Director and Teacher for Citizen Schools Program, an after-school apprenticeship and mock-trial program for inner-city students in Boston, Mass.
+Chesley received her BS in Finance and Marketing from the University of Colorado at Boulder, her MA in American Studies from Trinity College in Hartford, Conn., and her JD from Harvard Law School in Cambridge, Mass.
 Chesley is also a Boettcher Scholar.

 Director of Lower School Admission & Financial Aid

-Caren Salzer brings 24 years of experience working in an independent school setting to Colorado Academy, where she serves as the Director of Lower School Admission and Financial Aid.
-Salzer, who holds a Bachelor of Science degree from Indiana University in Bloomington, IN, previously worked for CA as a Middle School math and Core teacher, as well as an advisor.
-She has also worked as the Development Director and the Director of Admission for the Montessori School of Evergreen.
+Returning to CA in 2011, Caren Salzer brought 24 years of experience working in an independent school setting to her position as Director of Lower School Admission and Financial Aid.
+Salzer, who holds a BS from Indiana University in Bloomington, Ind., previously worked for CA as a Middle School math and Core teacher, as well as an advisor.
+Salzer has also worked as the Development Director and the Director of Admission for the Montessori School of Evergreen.
 In her spare time, she enjoys traveling, hiking, camping, skiing, mountain biking, photography, knitting, and Ultimate Frisbee.

 Lisa Dean, Admission Office Coordinator, began in 2005 in the admission office.
 She manages the office and supports prospective families through the application process.
-Lisa earned her Bachelor’s degree in Communication from the University of Colorado-Boulder and graduated with a Master’s in Nonprofit Management from Regis University.
-Prior to CA, Lisa worked as a volunteer and special events coordinator for several area nonprofit organizations.
+Dean earned her BAi Communication from the University of Colorado-Boulder and graduated with a Master’s in Nonprofit Management from Regis University.
+Prior to CA, Dean worked as a volunteer and special events coordinator for several area nonprofit organizations.

 Catherine Laskey, Director of Admission & Financial Aid